vvv-data/CourseWorkRPG/README.md

 # CourseWorkRPG
-created the game while studying the tutorial
+created a script for unity while studying the tutorial